TejasSathe010/news-analysis/README.md

 ### Feedback and Support

-For feedback, questions, or support, please open an issue in the GitHub repository or contact [your-email@example.com].
+For feedback, questions, or support, please open an issue in the GitHub repository or contact [tejassathe@usf.edu].

 ---